ZupitDevs/Guidelines/GIT.md

 - Use local commits as *checkpoints* during your workflow

-- Push on origin private branches as backup if working on a long story.
+- Push on origin private branches as backup at the end of the day.

 ### Dont's

 - Don't use git branches for environment configuration (e.g. branch `env-prod` and `env-staging` with different configuration files)

-- Avoid merges when possible
+- Avoid merges when possible (allowed in long living branches)

 - Don't break the **golden rule**